FabienDeborde/100-days-of-code/log.md

 **Thoughts**: Just discovered about Meteor and find it very useful to start quickly a Node project.
 Can't wait to use Meteor with React!

 **Link(s) to work**

+### Day 39: February 23, Thursday
+**Today's Progress**: More work on Meteor with React.
+Almost ready to start a new project!

+**Thoughts**: Really loved working with Meteor + React today!
+It feels really intuitive and find it way easier to grasp than react + redux for now.
+I could use a bit of Mongo too so I'm really happy!

+**Link(s) to work**